taustation-fan/taustation-fan.github.io/syndicates.md

 So far, it is unclear what syndicate experience or levels is good for, except that syndicate levels are also grouped in tiers, and the syndicate gets another slot when ascending to another tier.

+## Storage

+Each Syndicate automatically gets a shared storage unit in the Ruins area of the station where it was founded.

+It is a *small* storage with 50 slots, which can be extended to 150 slot for 484 bonds, or to 500 slots for 1209 bonds.

+Every member can donate items to the syndicate by putting them into the storage, and members with the *Inventory Management* role also can take out items.

 ## Benefits